Seatis/my-teaching-materials/java-oo/2-packages-and-inheritance/workshop/WorkshopAnimal.md

 dog barks
 animal sleeps
 dog begs
-And a dog:isCarnivore=true, lifeExpectancy=15, and hasTail=false
+And a dog:isCarnivore=true, lifeExpectancy=15, and hasTail=true

 Testing Dog2
 new dog